Aliction/iago/README.md

     I created the required draft e-mails
     ```

-    In your corresponding Gmail account, check your Drafts folder to verify the emails were generated:
+    In your corresponding Gmail account, check your Drafts folder to verify the emails were generated.